ThreatNGSecurity/ESG-Filings/README.md

 # Description
 ESG (Environmental, Social, Governance) is an emerging industry becoming increasingly popular in risk management. <br>
-This repository contains the links to each listed organization's ESG (Sustainability or CSR [Corporate Social Resposiblity]) filings and information.
+This repository contains the links to each listed organization's ESG (Sustainability or CSR [Corporate Social Responsibility]) filings and information.
 <br>
 <br>